crekulon/tspy/_guides/gearing-up.md

 *From notjoe's "[The ThunderSpy 101 Primer collection AKA Teach me Trickshot!](https://thunderspygaming.boards.net/thread/71/thunderspy-primer-collection-teach-trickshot)"*

 If you're coming from another server, you should also see the [Enhancements guide](/guides/enhancements) to get an idea of how TOs, DOs and SOs were altered.
+Additionally, check out the [Invention guide](/guides/invention) to see how the crafting process was streamlined.